kba/anno-backend/README.md

 ### Collections

+Collections can be defined either statically or in a JSON or YAML file (must end in `.json` or `.yml` resp.).

+The default collection is named `default`.

 A collection is a distinct set of annotations with its own configuration.
 You could use separate collections for separate services or authentication realms.